• Home

 About This Course

-This three-module, hands-on course trains participants to quantify and attribute regional land and ocean CO₂ sinks using a modern, multi-source carbon budget workflow.
-You’ll work with satellite datasets such as XCO₂, SIF, SST, winds, and ocean color, along with key in-situ networks including TCCON and SOCAT.
+This three-module, hands-on course is designed to help you confidently quantify and attribute regional land and ocean CO₂ sinks using a modern, multi-source carbon budget workflow.
+Throughout the program, you will work directly with satellite datasets such as XCO₂, SIF, SST, winds, and ocean color, along with trusted in-situ observation networks including TCCON and SOCAT.

-Across the course, learners will perform quality control and bias checks, build simple bottom-up and top-down flux workflows, map sinks/sources with uncertainty, analyze trends and anomalies, and finish with a reproducible, decision-ready deliverable: a one-page regional carbon-sink brief supported by clear figures and metadata.
+As you progress, you will carry out quality control and bias assessments, build practical bottom-up and top-down flux estimation workflows, and create sink and source maps with uncertainty ranges.
+You will also analyze trends and anomalies and conclude the course by producing a fully reproducible, decision-ready deliverable: a one-page regional carbon-sink brief supported by clear visualizations and metadata.

 Aim

-This course aims to equip participants to use satellite and in-situ observations to quantify and attribute regional land and ocean CO₂ sinks, assess trends and uncertainties, and produce reproducible, decision-ready carbon-budget outputs suitable for research, reporting, and policy support.
+The aim of this course is to equip participants with the practical skills needed to use satellite and in-situ observations to quantify and attribute regional land and ocean CO₂ sinks.
+You will learn how to evaluate trends, interpret uncertainties, and generate reproducible, decision-ready carbon budget outputs suitable for research publications, sustainability reporting, and policy support.

 Course Objectives